-By creating an interactive map, you can discover the insights hidden in your spreadsheets, like over or under-served territories.
-Seeing a territory in a variety of ways allows you to see the bigger picture and granular detail.
-For example, you can zoom in to see greater detail, and filter your data based on market characteristics like customer type or assigned sales rep. What external factors could be influencing the performance of your sales team?
+By creating an interactive map, you can discover the insights hidden in your spreadsheets, like over- or under-served territories.
+Seeing a territory in a variety of ways allows you to understand both the bigger picture and granular detail.
+For example, you can zoom in to see greater detail, and filter your data based on characteristics like customer type or assigned sales rep. This will help you pin down external or internal factors that might be influencing the performance of your sales team.

 4. Delegate work through hierarchies

 Territory hierarchies allow managers to collaborate and delegate more effectively.
 Each member of your team, from sales reps to regional managers, can quickly see and manage their territories.
 For example, the hierarchy will show the areas each person is responsible for within the organization.
-For example, at the top level you may see that there are two national VPs of Sales — one handling the East Coast and the other the West Coast.
+For example, at the top level you may see that there are two national VPs of sales: one handling the east coast and the other the west.
 Moving down a level, you can see all the regional managers and the smaller areas they cover.
-Finally, on a third level, you can dig into the individual sales person in each region.
+Finally, on a third level, you can dig into the individual salesperson in each region.

 5. Increase collaboration & sharing within your team

-For remote sales teams, seamless collaboration is important.
-Cloud-based solutions allow these teams to instantly collaborate on the definition of their territories from anywhere.
-For example, members of a nationwide sales team can add their own data, latest sales or leads, on a daily basis.
-This helps the team maintain complete, up-to-date territories.
+For remote sales teams, seamless collaboration is important for coordinating efforts between each sales rep and most efficiently covering your existing clients and prospective customers.
+Cloud-based solutions allow every team (and the sales manager charged with overseeing it) to instantly collaborate and devise a robust sales territory plan from any location.
+For example, members of a nationwide sales team can add their own data, regarding sales or leads, on a daily basis.
+This helps the team maintain complete, up-to-date and balanced territories.

 6. Save time with an easy to use sales territory management solution

-Territory mapping software should be designed with ease of use in mind.
-It should accessible from any internet connected device at all times.
-All you should need is an up-to-date browser and to turn your business data into a map in minutes.
+Territory mapping software for sales professionals should be designed with ease of use in mind.
+It should be accessible from any computer or mobile device at all times, and all you ought to need is an up-to-date browser to turn your business data into a map in minutes.

-To find out more, check out our new free eBook – A Quick Guide To Sales Territory Management to start improving your sales figures!
+To find out more, check out our new free eBook – A Quick Guide To Sales Territory Management and start improving your sales figures today.

 Are you a Salesforce User?
 Check out eSpatial for Salesforce on the AppExchange!